r18693616-source/ChessPilot/README.md

 4. **Choose Depth for Move:**
    - Use the slider to select the desired depth for Stockfish's analysis. **Note**: The higher the depth, the more time it will take for Stockfish to compute the best move.
 The default depth is set to **15**, which is suggested for optimal performance.

+5. **Play the Game**:
+   - **Manual Mode**: Click the **"Play Next Move"** button to manually analyze and execute your next move.
+   - **Auto Mode**: Enable **"Auto Play Moves"** to let the script automatically play the next move after the opponent’s move without needing to click anything.

-5. **Tips for Best Performance:**
+6. **Tips for Best Performance:**
    - Use 100% zoom for better accuracy in chessboard detection.
-   - After selecting "Play next move," the script will:
+   - After selecting "Play next move" or enabling "Auto Play Moves," the script will:
      - Extract the FEN from the image.
      - Flip the board if playing as Black.
      - Retrieve the best move from Stockfish.
      - Automatically execute the move.
      - The best move will be displayed in the GUI.
      - For improved visibility, reposition the Tkinter window so the chessboard remains clear.
+   - In Auto Mode, the script will automatically make your next move after the opponent’s move.

 ---

 ## Disclaimer

-🛑 **Use at Your Own Risk:** Using this tool in online chess games may lead to account bans.
+🛑 **Use at Your Own Risk**: Using this tool in online chess games may lead to account bans.

 ---